 With M&A at the forefront of the cannabis industry, this point in time marks two very obvious goals for both verticals:

-- For brands to build a decent share valuation and expand their state footprints
+- For brands to build a decent share valuation and expand their state footprint

-- For businesses to become vertically integrated and expand their global footprint
+- For cultivators to become vertically integrated and expand their global footprint

 The problem is that many businesses are not even in a position to be acquired and the industry is moving faster than we can keep up.

-Our industry is going to play out just like agriculture and meat industry.
-First there were craft farmers that supplied smaller communities, then some bigger, more powerful corporation came in and acquired all the little guys.
+Our industry is most likely going to play out just like agriculture and meat industry.
+First, there were craft farmers that distributed to smaller communities, then some bigger, more powerful corporation came in and acquired all the little guys.
 Now, only 5 or 6 major companies supply all of the United States.

-With less, more powerful players looking to ‘diversify their portfolio’ and a saturation of new businesses trying to capitalize on the market, only those with the most traction, market share, assets and revenue will even appeal to those companies.
+With less, more powerful players looking to diversify their portfolio and expand shareholder value, only businesses with the most traction, market share, assets and revenue will be considered.

 Everyone else will eventually die off looking for capital and dig themselves in an even deeper hole of debt just to keep their head above water.

-This means B2B’s and B2C’s need to be very strategic in how they operate and expand the growth of their business.
+This means licensed cultivators, dispensaries, and even ancillary businesses need to be very strategic in how they operate and expand the growth of their business.

 At this point in the game, it’s not a matter of ‘if’ anymore, it’s a matter of ‘when’.